Engineering Management Master's Degree

 What Is the Job Market Like for This Profession?

-The U.S. Bureau of Labor Statistics (BLS) reported that employment of architectural and engineering managers is expected to increase six percent between 2016 and 2026.
+The U.S. Bureau of Labor Statistics (BLS) reported that the employment of architectural and engineering managers is expected to increase three percent between 2019 and 2029.
 The BLS also reported that job prospects for architectural and engineering managers might be more favorable in faster-growing areas of the industry, such as biomedical and environmental engineering.
-The median annual salary for architectural and engineering managers was $140,760 in May 2018, according to the BLS.
+The median annual salary for architectural and engineering managers was $149,530 in May 2020, according to the BLS.